 As regulation continues to evolve and the marijuana industry grows, new companies will enter the industry and compete with existing marijuana businesses.
 Increased competition may compel a company you have invested in to adjust its business model, adjust the prices of its products, or make other changes in order to stay competitive.
 This may affect the value of your investment.

 Marijuana companies must abide by all the laws and regulations of the jurisdictions in which they operate, which can vary from country to country.
 Should laws change, the company may be required to adjust its operations to comply with the law or risk having legal action taken against it.
 In some cases, this may mean ending its business.

 In the U.S., some states have authorized the sale and use of marijuana, but it still remains illegal under federal law.
-Generally, that federal law may not be strictly enforced in states where there are strong and effective marijuana regulations in place.
-However, authorities in the U.S. could choose to enforce federal law at any time, putting any company with marijuana-related activities in any U.S. state at risk of being prosecuted and having its assets seized.
+Authorities in the U.S. could choose to enforce federal law at any time, putting any company with marijuana-related activities in any U.S. state at risk of being prosecuted and having its assets seized.